 Full-time coursework and research in marine sciences are offered the year around.
 Emphasis in instruction and research is at the upper-division undergraduate and graduate levels.
 The Laboratories operate on a semester system during the academic year.

 A total of thirty to forty units is offered each term in marine biological and physical sciences.
 Contact the Cal State East Bay Department of Biological Sciences for a current list of courses for the term you wish to attend, or you can write to Moss Landing Marine Labs, 8272 Moss Landing Road, Moss Landing, CA 95039.
 Basic courses offered every term include marine ecology, marine science diving, graduate seminar, and selected topics in marine sciences.
 See graduate course offerings listed at the end of this section.
-Also see the Marine Science chapterin the Undergraduate section of this catalog for undergraduate course listings.
+Also see Marine Science (MSC) undergraduate course listings in the Course Descriptions chapter of this catalog.